yhwang/prestodb.github.io/website/blog/resource-group.md

 you can access the statistics for the respective subgroup.
 Here’s an example of a subgroup’s statistics:
 ![show-resource-group](./images/show-resource-group.png)

-You can use the `Resource Group` links at the top to navigate to the parent group.
-In the `Information` section, you can check the real-time statistics, including `State`, `Schedule Policy`, `Schedule Weight`, `Soft Memory Limit`, `Soft Concurrency Limit`, `Hard Concurrency Limit`, `Max Queued Queries`, `Eligible SubGroups`, `Query Limit`, and `Sub-Groups`.
-[Here](https://prestodb.io/docs/current/admin/resource-groups.html#resource-group-properties) are the details of each item.
-The `Timeline` section presents the historical statistics within 5 minutes.
+You can navigate to the parent group by clicking the `Resource Group` links at the top.
+In the `Information` section, you can view real-time statistics, including `State`, `Schedule Policy`, `Schedule Weight`, `Soft Memory Limit`, `Soft Concurrency Limit`, `Hard Concurrency Limit`, `Max Queued Queries`, `Eligible SubGroups`, `Query Limit`, and `Sub-Groups`.
+For more details about each item, refer to [here](https://prestodb.io/docs/current/admin/resource-groups.html#resource-group-properties).
-At the very bottom, it lists current running queries if any.
+The `Timeline` section displays historical statistics within the last 5 minutes.
+Additionally, it lists the current running queries at the very bottom.

 The `Resource Groups` page offers a more convenient way to monitor and verify the resource utilization across various resource groups on the cluster.
 You can easily determine the number of resources being used or the